Like so many other things, constipation doesn't look the same for everyone.

 Video of the Day

-Medically speaking, however, constipation is defined as having fewer than three bowel movements in a week, Ashkan Farhadi, MD, a gastroenterologist at MemorialCare Orange Coast Medical Center in Fountain Valley, California, tells LIVESTRONG.com.
+But medically speaking, constipation is defined by the following symptoms, says Ashkan Farhadi, MD, a gastroenterologist at MemorialCare Orange Coast Medical Center in Fountain Valley, California:

 1. Do Some Light Exercise

 One sneaky cause of constipation is a sedentary lifestyle or lack of movement, according to Harvard Health Publishing.